Dot And Key Review: Best Seller Products to try today

 • Kakadu Plum Fruit Extract: boosts skin brightness and reduces dark spots.

-• Sodium Ascorbyl Phosphate: increases elasticity and firmness of the skin.
+• Sodium Ascorbyl Phosphate: increases the elasticity and firmness of the skin.

 • Ethyl Ascorbic Acid: Fights hyperpigmentation.